openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 application is deleted.

 ### Implementation Details/Notes/Constraints

-There were previous attempts to implement CSI which is tightly coupled with the way Kubernetes works.
-This attempt will revisit to have an implementation that is not tied to Kubernetes native resources.

 Current provisioning approach works well given day 1 operations.
 However, we consider this approach as limiting when day 2 operations come into picture.
 There